Dean's Office contact: Debbie Olson

 - Endowed and Term appointment procedures and documentation

 Endowed and Term appointments (also called Named Professorships) are entered in Workday using the Add Academic Appointment workflow.

 Documentation to be uploaded into Maintain Worker Documents in Workday for the appointment is usually:

 - a letter from the chair requesting the appointment

 - the candidate's biographical statement (see Academic Human Resource's description)

 Confirmation of appointment.
 When approved by the Provost in Workday, the Dean will send the candidate an appointment letter.
 This letter states the appointment terms and must be signed by both the candidate and the chair of the administering department.
+Copies of this letter are also sent to the department administrator and the stewardship manager.
 After the letter is returned to the Dean's Office, information regarding expenditure processing will be provided to both the candidate and the administering department.
 The appointment cannot be announced until formal approval by the Board of Regents has been given.

 Endowed supplements.
 If the endowment agreement allows and the Dean's Office approves, an individual may request an Endowed Supplement.
 This supplement is in addition to normal salary.
 The supplement amount per month must remain the same in a given year.
 Other limitations should be discussed with the Dean's Office.